Simonides of Ceos: Poetic style

-The only decorative word is 'long-winged' (τανυπτέρυγος), used to denote a dragonfly, and it emerges from the generalised meanings of the passage as an 'objective correlative' for the fragility of the human condition.
+The only decorative word is 'long-winged' (τανυπτέρυγος), used to denote a dragonfly, and it emerges from the generalized meanings of the passage as an 'objective correlative' for the fragility of the human condition.
 The rhythm evokes the movement of the dragonfly and the mutability of human fortunes.

 Ethics

 Simonides championed a tolerant, humanistic outlook that celebrated ordinary goodness, and recognized the immense pressures that life places on human beings.
 This attitude is evident in the following poem of Simonides (fr.
 542), quoted in Plato's dialogue, the Protagoras, and reconstructed here according to a recent interpretation, making it the only lyric poem of Simonides that survives intact:

 For a man it's certainly hard to be truly good—perfect in hands, feet, and mind, built without a single flaw; only a god can have that prize; but a man, there's no way he can help being bad when some crisis that he cannot deal with takes him down.
 Any man's good when he's doing well in life, bad when he's doing badly, and the best of us are those the gods love most.

 But for me that saying of Pittacus doesn't quite ring true (even though he was a smart man): he says "being good is hard": for me, a man's good enough as long as he's not too lawless, and has the sense of right that does cities good: a solid guy.
 I won't find fault with a man like that.
 After all, isn't there a limitless supply of fools?
 The way I see it, if there's no great shame in it, all's fair.

 So I'm not going to throw away my dole of life on a vain, empty hope, searching for something there cannot be, a completely blameless man—at least not among us mortals who win our bread from the broad earth.
 (If I do find one, mind you, I'll be sure to let you know.)
 So long as he does nothing shameful willfully, I give my praise and love to any man.
 Not even the gods can fight necessity.